govindak-umd/Social-Distancing-Checker/README.md

 ## Credits

-The YOLOV3 repository was inspried and drawn from the work done [here] (https://github.com/pythonlessons/TensorFlow-2.x-YOLOv3).</br>
+The YOLOV3 repository was inspried and drawn from the work done [here](https://github.com/pythonlessons/TensorFlow-2.x-YOLOv3).</br>
 Thanks to [this](https://github.com/Ashwini-Analytics/Pedestrian-Detection-using-Darkflow) and [this](https://github.com/CasiaFan/Dataset_to_VOC_converter) repository for the vbb2voc file.